Installation vs Implementation: why go-live is not the finish line

 Why most initiatives fail after go-live

 The failure pattern is predictable.
-Roughly 70% of complex, large-scale change programs fail to reach their goals, according to McKinsey & Company.
-The problem is rarely a lack of motivation.
-It is that every system around the change rewards installation, not implementation.
+The problem is not that organizations lack motivation.
+It is that every system around them rewards installation, not implementation.

 The ROI gap is the shortfall between projected and actual returns that emerges when organizations stop at installation without achieving sustained behavior change.